tomecarvalho/fedora-i3-dotfiles/stow/i3blocks/.config/i3blocks/time/README.md

 Labels are allowed to be empty, in which case the script omits parentheses.
 For example, in the config above, the label for the default timezone is omitted.

+# Modifications

+- Added support for calendar app definition (`CALENDAR_APP` environment variable).
+The app is opened on right click.